 Common side effects of adoptive T cell transfer are pain, swelling, soreness, redness, itchiness, and rash at the site of infusion.
 Flu-like symptoms including fever, chills, weakness, dizziness, nausea or vomiting, muscle or joint aches, fatigue, headache, occasional breathing difficulties, and change in blood pressure may also occur.

 In addition to the more common side effects, lowered blood counts can also occur.
 This leads to a risk of severe or even fatal allergic reaction to T cell transfer.25

-A very serious side effect of adoptive T cell therapy is cytokine-release syndrome; this is a rapid and large scale release of 23into the bloodstream.
+A very serious side effect of adoptive T cell therapy is cytokine-release syndrome; this is a rapid and large scale release of A type of protein that is made by certain immune and non-immune cells and has an effect on the immune system into the bloodstream.
 Cytokines are chemical messengers that help the T cells carry out their duties.
-Too many cytokines can lead to dangerously high fevers and quick drops in blood pressure.
+Too many cytokines can lead to dangerously high fevers and quick drops in blood pressure.23

 For most patients in clinical trials, side effects have been mild enough to be managed with standard supportive treatments, including steroids.
 Patients with more severe reactions have been successfully treated with anti-inflammatory drugs like etanercept (Enbrel®) and tocilizumab (Actemra®).24